RockefellerArchiveCenter/bits_and_bytes/_posts/2022-03-14-style-library-and-guide.md

 ## Building the Sass Library

+[Sass](https://sass-lang.com/guide) is a preprocessor of SCSS, which is compiled to CSS, which provides styles for a website.
 Because we had already implemented component styles in rockarch.org and dimes.rockarch.org, we were able to pull in existing SCSS from these sites to build on as we created the library.
 However, while we started with existing SCSS, we also refactored, updated, and organized the styles to be modular and reusable in different contexts.
-I started by seting up a structure based on the [7-1 architecture pattern](https://sass-guidelin.es/#architecture) with Kitty Giraudel’s [sass-boilerplate](https://github.com/KittyGiraudel/sass-boilerplate).
+I started by setting up a structure based on the [7-1 architecture pattern](https://sass-guidelin.es/#architecture) with Kitty Giraudel’s [sass-boilerplate](https://github.com/KittyGiraudel/sass-boilerplate).
 I brought in some global styles like colors, typography, icons, and other classes used across multiple components.
 Then the Digital Strategies team ran a two week sprint where we were each assigned a set of components and worked together to add the styles not only as a way work quickly, but also to develop CSS/SCSS competency across the team.

 ### Sass Conventions and Linting